Charles Conybeare (Liberal politician): Political career

 In 1885, Conybeare was elected as MP for Camborne.
 Although he was a Liberal, he was not the official Liberal candidate, but once elected, took the Liberal whip in the House of Commons.
 He was a member of the London School Board (Finsbury), from 1888 to 1890.
 While MP for Camborne, Conybeare, who was nicknamed the "Miners' Friend", proposed changes to mining legislation including:

-(a) changes to the Stannaries Act, aimed at ending the system whereby miners had their pay shared out in a public house, and at protecting miners from mine agents who randomly broke contracts of employment, (b) renewal of China-clay leases and (c) the introduction of a mines' inspector drawn from working miners, aimed at reducing the mortality in Cornish mines, which was higher among Cornish miners due to "unsanitary conditions".
-In 1889, Conybeare was imprisoned in Derry Gaol for helping to distribute bread to destitute, evicted Irish tenants at Falcarragh, County Donegal, which was regarded then as a criminal act under the Irish Coercion Act of 1887.
+(a) changes in the Stannaries Act 1887 aimed at ending the system whereby miners had their pay shared out in a public house, and at protecting miners from mine agents who randomly broke contracts of employment, (b) renewal of China-clay leases and (c) the introduction of a mines' inspector drawn from working miners, aimed at reducing the mortality in Cornish mines, which was higher among Cornish miners due to "unsanitary conditions".
+In 1889, Conybeare was imprisoned in Derry Gaol for helping to distribute bread to destitute, evicted Irish tenants at Falcarragh, County Donegal, which was regarded then as a criminal act under the Criminal Law and Procedure (Ireland) Act 1887.
 He lost his seat in 1895 and failed in his attempt to be elected at St Helens in 1900.
 Conybeare was interested in women's suffrage and was a member of the Men's League for Women's Suffrage.
 In 1910 he made another unsuccessful attempt to re-enter parliament, standing as Liberal candidate at Horncastle.
 In 1914 he was chosen as Liberal candidate for Wells for the general election expected to take place in 1915, however, the outbreak of war postponed the elections and he never stood for parliament again.